johnpolacek/chicagotechevents.com/README.md

 export default AdminView
 ~~~~

-Next up, we will create `AdminViewEvents` for the admin to review the meetup events and add them to the list.
+Next up, we will create a new `get-meetups` function and an `AdminViewEvents` component for the admin to review the meetup events and add them to the list.

 ## Part 10: Importing Events